texfaq/texfaq.github.io/FAQ-tocloftwrong.md

 [`Memoir`](http://ctan.org/pkg/Memoir) has another mechanism for the job:
 `\cftsetindents{&lsaquo;_kind_&rsaquo;}{indent}{numwidth}`.
 Here
-_kind_ is `chapter`, `section`, or whatever; the _indent_ specifies the 'margin' before the entry starts; and the _width_ is of the box into which the number is typeset (so needs to be wide enough for the largest number, with the necessary spacing to separate it from what comes after it in the line.
+_kind_ is `chapter`, `section`, or whatever; the _indent_ specifies the ''margin'' before the entry starts; and the _width_ is of the box into which the number is typeset (so needs to be wide enough for the largest number, with the necessary spacing to separate it from what comes after it in the line.